 The pumpkin sauce is a mix of condensed skim milk, pumpkin puree, sugar, natural color, and flavors.
 The spice blend includes cinnamon, ginger, nutmeg, and cloves.

-How many calories is the Pumpkin Cold Foam?
+How many calories is in the cold foam?

 On its own, the pumpkin cold foam has around 210 calories and 21 grams of sugar in a grande size.
 The tall version has 120 calories and 13 grams of sugar.